sbodmer/JWorldWindEarth/README.md

 ## Classes
 Your layer must be composed of

-- A factory instance
+- A factory instance class
-- A plugin instance produced by the factory
+- A plugin instance class produced by the factory
-- A WorldWind layer returned by the plugin instance
+- A WorldWind layer instance class returned by the plugin instance

 ### Plugin factory
 Your factory class must implement the tiny rcp framework factory